coryjamescrook/templater/README.md

 ## Getting Started

-Copy the appropriate executable file from the `build` directory to the root of your templates repository.
+Copy the appropriate executable file from the `bin` directory to the root of your templates repository.

 If you wish to use the default configuration, your templates should be inside the `templates` directory, each template in its own subdirectory.
 Like so: